-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are eight main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 29 May to 2 June, 4 June to 8 June, and 21 June to 25 June.
-Rain events originating in the tropics and moving south are possible about 29 May to 2 June, 12 June to 16 June, and 21 June to 25 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 31 May to 4 June, 6 June to 10 June, and 19 June to 23 June.
+Rain events originating in the tropics and moving south are possible about 6 June to 10 June.